Crystalline cohomology of rigid analytic spaces: Cohomology over

 \end{corollary}

-\textbf{Torsion freeness and Hodge--de Rham degeneracy.} For the rest of the subsection, we prove infinitesimal cohomology $\rmH^n(X/\Sigma_{\inf},\calO_{X/\Sigma})$ is torsion free over $\Bdr$ (namely \Cref{main2} (vi)), and show the degeneracy for the \'eh Hodge--de Rham spectral sequence.
+\textbf{Torsion freeness and Hodge--de Rham degeneracy.} For the rest of the subsection, we prove the infinitesimal cohomology $\rmH^n(X/\Sigma_{\inf},\calO_{X/\Sigma})$ is torsionfree over $\Bdr$ (namely \Cref{main2}.(vi)), and show the degeneracy for the \'eh Hodge--de Rham spectral sequence.

 \begin{theorem} Let $X$ be a proper rigid space over $K$.
-Then we have the following \begin{enumerate}[(i)] \item infinitesimal cohomology $\rmH^n(X/\Sigma_{\inf},\calO_{X/\Sigma})$ is torsion free over $\Bdr$, for each $n\in \NN$. \item the \'eh Hodge--de Rham spectral sequence over $K$ below degenerates at its first page:
+Then we have the following \begin{enumerate}[(i)] \item the infinitesimal cohomology $\rmH^n(X/\Sigma_{\inf},\calO_{X/\Sigma})$ is torsionfree over $\Bdr$, for each $n\in \NN$. \item the \'eh Hodge--de Rham spectral sequence over $K$ below degenerates at its first page: